-Competitive Environment The retail industry in Canada is highly competitive.
+Competitive Environment and Strategy The retail industry in Canada is highly competitive.
 The Company competes against a wide variety of retailers including supermarket and retail drug store operators, as well as mass merchandisers, warehouse clubs, online retailers, mail order prescription drug distributors, limited assortment stores, discount stores, convenience stores and specialty stores.
 Many of these competitors now offer a selection of food, drug and general merchandise.
 Others remain focused on supermarket-type merchandise.
 In addition, the Company is subject to competitive pressures from new entrants into the marketplace and from the expansion or renovation of existing competitors, particularly those expanding into the grocery and retail drug markets and those offering e-Commerce retail platforms.
+The Company's loyalty program is a valuable offering to customers and provides a key differentiating marketing tool for the business.
+The marketing, promotional and other business activities related to the Company's loyalty program must be well managed and coordinated to preserve positive customer perception.
+The Company has made significant investments in support of certain strategic priorities.
+Failure to achieve these strategic priorities could adversely affect the Company's financial position and its ability to compete with competitors.